openstack/charm-glance/README.md

 ## Deployment

-This section includes three different deployment scenarios, each of which requires these applications to be present: keystone, nova-cloud-controller, nova-compute, and a cloud database.
+This section includes four different deployment scenarios (with their respective backends).
+Each scenario requires these applications to be present: keystone, nova-cloud-controller, nova-compute, and a cloud database.

-The database application is determined by the series.
+> **Note**: The database application is determined by the series.
 Prior to focal [percona-cluster][percona-cluster-charm] is used, otherwise it is [mysql-innodb-cluster][mysql-innodb-cluster-charm].
-In the example deployment below mysql-innodb-cluster has been chosen.
+In the example deployments below mysql-innodb-cluster has been chosen.

 ### Ceph-backed storage